Stratosphere-Studios/777-300ER/README.md

 **Q: What is the black console window that appears when I start the aircraft?**

 A: Don't close it.
 It helps the developers find bugs and fix them.
-If you close this window, X-Plane will crash.
+Closing this window WILL crash X-Plane.
 Along with the log.txt, this is one of the primary tools for investigating issues.
-This can be disabled by deleting the "xtlua_debugging.txt" file from the aircraft's "plugins/xtlua/64/" folder.
+This can be disabled by deleting the "xtlua_debugging.txt" file from the aircraft's `plugins/xtlua/64/` and `plugins/xtlua_fms/64/` folders.

 **Q: How do I start the aircraft?**

-A: As of now, you can't start the plane from cold and dark because not all of the systems have been implemented yet.
-For now, enable "Start with engines running" in the aircraft menu.
-When systems are implemented, you should follow the checklists and manuals found [here.](https://github.com/Stratosphere-Studios/777/tree/main/Documentation)
+A: Currently, you can't start from cold and dark because not all required systems have been implemented yet.
+For now, enable "Start with engines running" in X-Plane's aircraft menu.

 **Q: Is there a cargo version available?**